 The first stop on our “Winnipeg discovery tour” was supposed to have been a place called “The Forks” near the city center however, as we were heading downtown, we passed a most unusual building that we had to check out.
 It was the Royal Canadian Mint, or at least the Winnipeg branch.
 The main office was in Ottawa.
 The Winnipeg facility was responsible for producing circulation coins – from nickels to toonies.
 Paper (polymer?) money was made elsewhere.

 Most of the ground floor was taken up by a huge gift shop and various interactive displays.
 Guided tours were available and definitely worth taking.
 Not only was the machinery used to produced the coins amazing to watch but the history and lore surrounding the currency was fascinating as well.
 For example, the very first Canadian one dollar coin was supposed to have had a picture of a canoe paddled by two voyageurs rather than a Loon.
 The master die used to stamp out the coins was created in Ottawa, then shipped to Winnipeg.
-Unfortunately, it never arrived.
+It never arrived.
 Despite an exhaustive search, the die was never found.
-With the release date looming and the possibility of counterfeiting very real, artisans at the Winnipeg facility came up with another design – the Northern Loon.
+With the release date looming and the possibility of counterfeiting very real, artisans at the Winnipeg facility came up with another design – a coin with the picture of a Northern Loon.
 As our guide pointed out, perhaps it was for the best.
 Had the original design been used, our one dollar coin might have been known as a “Canoey”.

-After walking around and exploring the area, we took a break and joined a boat tour which left from a small marina beside “The Forks”.
+After walking around and exploring the surrounding area, we took a break and joined a boat tour which left from a small marina beside “The Forks”.
 The tour took us along the shorelines of the Red and Assiniboine Rivers.
-Neither one was particularly attractive with much of the area consisting of mud.
+Neither one was particularly attractive with much of the shoreline consisting of mud.
 The city had tried to mitigate this by building walkways in some spots and dumping rock along the bank in other places but, a lot of mud still remained.
-In a few locations, grass had also been planted but with ice jams and water levels that rise as much as 18 feet in the spring, survival was a struggle.
+In a few locations, grass had also been planted but with ice jams and water levels fluctuations as much as 18 feet in the spring, made survival a struggle.
 The water itself was a muddy brown colour which was typical of a prairie river, according to our guide.
 Typical or not, it did not look very inviting and, even though the day was hot, no one was swimming or even wading in the water.
 As for fish, apparently there were some around but only the most fool-hardy or hungry would dare catch and eat them.

 On the plus side, our tour guide was very entertaining and informative, regaling us with stories about famous people, historic landmarks and interesting events – along with a dash of self-deprecating Winnipeg humour.
 The tour itself provided an unobstructed view of “The Forks”, the Winnipeg and St Boniface skylines and the stylish Provencher Pedestrian Bridge which linked downtown Winnipeg with the community of St Boniface.
 The bridge design was both modern and striking with a tall, concrete column at the center and guy wires radiating out on either side.
 The style was similar to many bridges built in B.C.
 Unique to this structure however, was a semi-circular restaurant located in the middle and suspended over the Red River.

-On the eastern end of the bridge was the community of St Boniface, home to a large francophone population.
+Across the river from Winnipeg was the community of St Boniface, home to a large francophone population.
 Once a separate city, St Boniface was now part of greater Winnipeg.
-My wife and I took a guided walking tour and discovered there was much more to the area than we had imagined.
+My wife and I took a guided walking tour and discovered there was a lot more to the area than we had imagined.
 The tour began at the old city hall which had been converted into an art gallery (La Maison des Artistes) where works from local artists were displayed.
 The city hall, the post office across the street and the nearby fire hall were all built at about the same time – around the turn of the century – by the same architect.
 Over a century later and they still looked in great share.
-Other stops included the Centre du Patrimoine/Heritage Centre, established to preserve and promote Francophone history in Manitoba, Fort Gibraltar, a reproduction of the original fur trade post built by the North-West Company around 1810 and Cathédrale de Saint-Boniface.
+Other tour stops included the Centre du Patrimoine/Heritage Centre, established to preserve and promote Francophone history in Manitoba, Fort Gibraltar, a reproduction of the original fur trade post built by the North-West Company around 1810 and Cathédrale de Saint-Boniface.
 Once a magnificent cathedral, most of the building was destroyed by fire in 1986.
 Only a portion of the front and side walls remained.
 In front of the cathedral was a cemetery containing the grave and historic plaque for the French and Metis leader, Louis Riel.
 Next door was the St Boniface Museum.
 Housed in a former Grey Nuns convent, the museum featured artifacts and displays commemorating French-Canadian and Métis history in Western Canada.
 The building itself was not only the oldest in Winnipeg, but the largest traditional oak log structure still standing in North America.

 With such a large francophone population, it was no surprise that there were many excellent French eateries.
 Our favourite was a little bakery called, “La Belle Baguette” which was known for its delicious croissants, among other things.
 Unfortunately, by the time we got there after our walking tour, all the croissants were gone.
 Fortunately, there were a “few” other pastries to sample which eased our disappointment.